Skip to main content

 Rhinitis and Sinusitis: Chronic nasal and sinus conditions can obstruct breathing passages, contributing to sleep apnea development.

 Medication Side Effects: Certain medications prescribed for service-connected conditions can cause weight gain or affect breathing patterns, leading to sleep apnea.
-Augustus Miles helps veterans document these medication-related connections properly.
+Properly documenting these medication-related connections — including pharmacy records and prescribing notes — is often the deciding factor in a secondary service connection claim.
+Augustus Miles attorneys know how to build this paper trail.

 Presumptive Service Connection